graemerocher/micronaut-oraclecloud-workshop/lab_gettingstarted/lab_gettingstarted.md

 To do this open Terminal (by clicking ALT+F12 or the Terminal button at the bottom of the window) and type `./gradlew run -t` for Gradle or `./mvnw mn:run` for Maven.

+> NOTE: Do not forget to stop the Micronaut application you started in previous step.

 Now every time you make a change to one of the sources the server will automatically restart and reflect the change.

 ![Running the application](images/autorestart.png)